EthBuilders/meetup-faq/README.md

 ### Hey, my question isn't on this FAQ!

-Come to our meetup enough times
+Come to our [meetup](https://www.meetup.com/nyc-blockchain-devs/) enough times or submit a [pull request](https://github.com/NYC-Blockchain-Devs/meetup-faq/pulls).

 ### How can my company be a sponsor?

 ## Trading and Finances
+Q: I want a lambo.
+Tell me how to get one.

+A: Me too.

 ### Where does the dollar value of Bitcoin / Ethereum / (insert your favorite chain here) come from?